The Weird Circle

-The Weird Circle was a syndicated radio drama series produced in New York and originally broadcast between 1943 and 1945.
+The Weird Circle is a syndicated radio drama series produced in New York and originally broadcast between 1943 and 1945.

 Production background

-The series was a Ziv Production, produced at RCA's New York studios and licensed by the Mutual Broadcasting System, and later, NBC's Red network.
+The series was a Ziv Production, produced at RCA's New York studios and licensed by the Mutual Broadcasting System, and later, NBC's Red Network.
 It lasted two seasons, 39 shows each (78 total) consisting mostly of radio adaptations of classic horror or supernatural stories written by authors such as Edgar Allan Poe, Robert Louis Stevenson and Charles Dickens.
 A few scripts were written specifically for the series.
 The production values were modest and The Weird Circle featured very little music.